Conduct Background Research

-Provides reference services (literature searches, one-on-one research consultations, systematic review service) via the Bio-Medical Library, Veterinary Medicine Library, or Wangensteen Historical Library.
+Provides reference services (literature searches, one-on-one research consultations, systematic review service), includes the Veterinary Medicine Library and Wangensteen Historical Library.

 ELM is a state-wide licensing program, which gives Minnesota residents online access to magazine, journal, newspaper, and encyclopedia articles, eBooks (online books), and other information resources, including many University of Minnesota Libriaries resources.